etchteam/offline-ux/src/custom-offline-page.md

 normally, unless they're given visual indication otherwise.

 Popular web apps like <a href="https://trello.com/" target="_blank" rel="noopener noreferrer">Trello</a>
-will sync a users actions once they're back online.
+can sync a users actions once they're back online.
 This is made possible through <a href="https://developers.google.com/web/updates/2015/12/background-sync" target="_blank" rel="noopener noreferrer">background sync</a>
 or offline compatible databases like <a href="https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Basic_Concepts_Behind_IndexedDB" target="_blank" rel="noopener noreferrer">IndexedDB</a>.

 If implementing this type of sync is out of scope then interactive elements of